denisanscomb/architecture/README.md

 Flux Capacitor

-- 701 Flux Capacitor (container)*multiple attached to different emails
+- 701 Flux Capacitor (container)*multiple attached to different emails.
+Note pullmails() and wrangler2() are set up on triggers
+- 702 Flux Capacitor
 - gmail accounts with alerts are: edwekkpmgindex@gmail.com; denistest301116@gmail.com & cristianindexalerts@gmail.com
 - there are different versions of 701 mapped to the different email accounts
 - 703 LinkedIn scraper (container)